isawnyu/pleiades-ansible/README.md

 * cache_preload_urls: url paths (including site path) to load after restarting an instance.
 This helps prevent slowness after reload by pre-filling the Zope and ZEO caches with frequently used objects.
+* playbook_plones: a list of loadbalanced backeds to create, each should define:
+  * plone_instance_name: A name for the backend
+  * loadbalancer_port: The port the loadbalancer listens on
+  * plone_client_base_port: The port for the first plone instance
+  * webserver_virtualhosts: A list of virtual host mappings, consisting of:
+    * host: the host name
+    * plone_path: the path to the site root

 Playbooks
 ---------